ihadzic/jim/DESCRIPTION.rst

 joined us.

-The software that was used to process matches and rank players stopped working on modern machines, so it was decided to write a new one from scratch.
-It is written as a web application and to run it, all you need is a Linux machine with a network connection to act as a server and a web browser to interact with the system.
+The software that was used to process matches and rank players stopped working on modern machines, so we decided to write a new one from scratch.
+The system is written as a web application and to run it, all you need is a Linux machine with a network connection to act as a server and a web browser to interact with the system.
 More likely, you will want to install the server on an instance in the Amazon cloud (or a similar service).

 License
 -------